The Supreme Hype Tax Explained

 Is Supreme worth the hype tax?

 The products themselves are good.
 Supreme picks heritage brands.
-But on average you pay over double for the same product with Supreme branding.
+But on average you pay 83% more for the same product with Supreme branding.
 Whether the logo is worth that premium is up to you.
 See our FAQ for more on how we think about it.

 Which Supreme collaborations have the biggest markup?

-The biggest markups land on cheap utility items where the logo carries almost all the value.
-Standouts include the Mini Materials jersey barrier ($22 original, $148 Supreme), the Coppertone sunscreen spray ($10 original, $40 Supreme), and the Vilac box logo car.
+The biggest markups in the catalog include the Vitra Panton Chair ($555 original, $2,600 Supreme), the Coppertone sunscreen spray ($10 original, $40 Supreme), and the Vilac box logo car.
+Cheap utility items tend to carry the highest percentage markups, where the logo accounts for almost all the price.
 Premium collaborations like Dualit and b.b.
 Simon have the smallest markups, and Supreme occasionally undercuts the original retail price.